 Procreate is our favorite for the before-mentioned reasons.
 However, there are other great options like Photoshop and Illustrator, that have more features.
 Photoshop is a must-have for final touches to your physical artwork before uploading.

-The main edits you will make with watercolor art is changing the saturation and brightness.
+The main edits you will make with watercolor art are changing the saturation and brightness.
 This helps to color correct your watercolor art and make it look real.
 You can touch up the edges of your artwork or put other filters.
 Play around with photoshop to get your desired look.

 Sometimes when taking photos of your artwork, you might find certain photos are dull after uploading.
 While on the other hand, scanned artwork can suffer from light saturation.
 The issue that needs editing depends on the art piece, your equipment, and the photo or scan you took.